Animal Reproductive Strategies

 Learning Objectives

-2. Define biological fitness, sexual selection, and sexual dimorphism, and explain why females are more likely than males to be “choosy” when selecting a mating partner
+2. Explain why females are more likely than males to be “choosy” when selecting a mating partner

 Sexual reproduction starts with the combination of a sperm and an egg in a process called fertilization.
 Fertilization can occur either inside (internal fertilization) or outside (external fertilization) the body of the female.